dmitigr/pgfe/doc/pgfe/README.md

     [PostgreSQL] arrays to/from any combinations of STL containers are supported out of the box!);
   - dynamically construct SQL queries;
-  - separate SQL and C++ code (e.g., by placing SQL code into a text file).
+  - separate SQL and C++ code (e.g., by placing SQL code into a text file);
+  - simple and thread-safe connection pool.

 Features of the future
 ----------------------